TSSG/asciidoc2html-pdf/README.md

     :encoding:      iso-8859-1
     :toc:

+The Asciidoc2html-pdf toolchain expects images which your Asciidoc source file links to are all contained within an images/ directory on the same directory level as the input asciidoc file ie:

+    .
+    |-- images
+    `-- test.asciidoc

+The following example should demonstrate how best to do this from within your Asciidoc source file:

+    image::images/test.png["Title of the image", scaledwidth="60%", scaledheight="60%"]

+You may need to build the pdf/html output several times while adjusting the _scaledwidth_ or _scaledheight_ values to suit your document, or alternatively edit the size of the input image instead.

 ## doc-ant
 Contains the file structure and build system wrapper for the asciidoc2html-pdf toolchain.
 This system is an Ant